 One of the nice things about Gig Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Gig Harbor is one of the most well-educated cities in the nation.
-44.60% of adults in Gig Harbor have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Gig Harbor ranks among the highest in the nation.
+Of the 25-and-older adult population in Gig Harbor, 47.34% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-Gig Harbor is a somewhat ethnically-diverse city.
+Gig Harbor is a very ethnically-diverse city.
 The people who call Gig Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gig Harbor residents report their race to be White, followed by Asian.
-Important ancestries of people in Gig Harbor include English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Gig Harbor include English, Irish, Scottish, and Norwegian.

 The most common language spoken in Gig Harbor is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.